Penguins and Real Estate Investing

 Flights

 While it is at the southernmost tip of South America, there are multiple ways to get to Ushuaia.
-Starting in the US, we typically fly into Buenos Aries International Airport (EZE).
-From there, most flights to Ushuaia (USH) depart from the second airport in the city Aeroparque Internacional Jorge Newbery (AEP).
+Starting in the US, we typically fly into Buenos Aires International Airport (EZE).
+From there, most flights to Ushuaia (USH) depart from the second airport in the city, Aeroparque Internacional Jorge Newbery (AEP).
 You should plan for at least 4 hours to move between airports as you need to clear customs, get your luggage, travel between airports, and then check in and go through security again.
 Our preference is to spend 1-2 night in BA between the two flights.
-This gives time to recover from the first long flight and reduces stress in case of flight delays, customs delays, heavy traffic, etc. BA is an interesting city to visit, having great wine and steaks, so take the time to enjoy it while you are there.
+This gives time to recover from the first long flight and reduces stress in case of flight delays, customs delays, heavy traffic, etc. BA is an interesting city to visit, having great wine and steaks and a plethora of cultural attractions, so take the time to enjoy it while you are there.

 Visas